ianfhunter/ianfhunter.github.io/script/README.md

 ### Frontmatter settings
 - `share: true` : Share the file
 - `embed: false` : remove the transluction (convert to normal wikilinks)
+- `update: false` : Don't update the file at all.

 You can totally use the `owlly-house` branch, who add more option in the yaml ; as :
 - `flux: false` : remove the file from the feed